cmwen/private-chat-hub-v3/docs/PRODUCT_REQUIREMENTS.md

 **Acceptance Criteria:**
 - Downloaded local models work with zero network connectivity
 - Model download requires network but inference does not
-- All conversation history is available offline
+- All saved conversation history is available offline from local history files

 #### OFF-002: Graceful Degradation for Cloud/Self-Hosted (Must Have)
 **Acceptance Criteria:**